Demographic history of Bačka: 1910

-As for the geographical distribution of the three largest ethnic groups in 1910, Hungarians mainly lived in northern parts of the region, Germans in western, and Serbs in the southern parts. Újvidék (Serbian: Novi Sad), city in the southern part of the region, was the cultural and political centre of the Serb people in the 18th and 19th century.
-After the end of the First World War, the territory of the county was divided between the Kingdom of Serbs, Croats and Slovenes (Yugoslavia) and Hungary.
+As for the geographical distribution of the three largest ethnic groups in 1910, Hungarians mainly lived in northern parts of the region, Germans in western, and Serbs in the southern parts.
+Novi Sad, city in the southern part of the region, was the cultural and political centre of the Serb people in the 18th and 19th century.
+After the end of the World War I, the territory of the county was divided between the Kingdom of Serbs, Croats, and Slovenes (Yugoslavia) and Hungary.

 Yugoslav/Serbian Bačka

 1921

-According to the 1921 census, Yugoslav part of Bačka had a population of 735,117, of whom:
+According to the 1921 census, Yugoslav part of Bačka had a population of 735,117 inhabitants, composed of: